gregberge/spn-push-package/README.md

 ### spnPushPackage.generateIconSet(image)

-Generate an icon set from a readable stream or a path.
+Generate an icon set from a path.

 **Arguments:**
 ```
-@param {string|stream.Readable} image Path of the image or stream
+@param {string} image Path of the image
 ```

 **Returns:**